Brainwoders Facebook

 Welcoming Passengers

-• Luggage Assistance: Help passengers store their luggage in overhead compartments.
+• Luggage Assistance: Carry-on luggage service by assisting passengers to place their belongings in the overhead bins.

 Safety Protocols